Research

 Pervasive Interaction Research Group (PIRG) explores the role and appliance of innovative technologies to create novel human-technology interaction solutions in a variety of real-world uses, from educational to industrial contexts.
 Our research is focused on the following areas:

-Accessibility and Inclusion
+Digital Accessibility and Inclusion

 Different disabilities affect people’s lives in multiple ways, both as individuals and as part of society.
 Whether the disability is related to visual, mobility, auditory, or cognitive impairments, the disability can be either temporary, permanent or even situational.
-Accessibility affects us all and enables inclusion in the digital society.
+Digital accessibility affects us all and enables inclusion in the digital society.
 Together, we are making accessibility the new norm.

 To get more information, please visit the TACCU website.